Over 30 people attended the Psoda Wellington User Community meeting last Wednesday, held at Momentum’s offices.

 Meanwhile, Amelia explained how Auckland Transport implemented Psoda in stages.
 In stage one it rolled out Milestones, Issues and Risks, Budget and Expenses and Weekly Reporting functions.
 Dependencies and Change Requests were added in stage two.
 In stage three, Resource Forecasting and importing of SAP budget and expenses were added.

-The deployment was supported by one-on-one training, as well as a Psoda User Training Manual and a tips and tricks for project managers resources.
+The deployment was supported by one-on-one training.
+A Psoda User Training Manual and a tips and tricks for project managers resources.